carbon-language/carbon-lang/llvm/docs/HowToAddABuilder.rst

        cmake version 2.8.4
        Microsoft(R) 32-bit C/C++ Optimizing Compiler Version 16.00.40219.01 for 80x86

 #.
-Make sure you can actually start the buildslave successfully.
+Make sure you can actually start the buildbot-worker successfully.
 Then set
-   up your buildslave to start automatically at the start up time.
+   up your buildbot-worker to start automatically at the start up time.
 See the buildbot documentation for help.
 You may want to restart your computer to see if it works.

 #.
-Send a patch which adds your build slave and your builder to
+Send a patch which adds your build worker and your builder to
    `zorg <https://github.com/llvm/llvm-zorg>`_.
 Use the typical LLVM `workflow <https://llvm.org/docs/Contributing.html#how-to-submit-a-patch>`_.

-   * slaves are added to ``buildbot/osuosl/master/config/slaves.py``
+   * workers are added to ``buildbot/osuosl/master/config/slaves.py``
    * builders are added to ``buildbot/osuosl/master/config/builders.py``

    Please make sure your builder name and its builddir are unique through the